 - Click Add rule to create additional rules as needed.

-- Click Test and save, then Save the new entity.
+- Click Test and save.